tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 ![alt text][image1]

 In the above equations the x, y coordinates and psi are in the car coordinates. cte and epsi are calculated from polynomial fitting of the waypoints which are also converted into car coordinates.
-The actuators are the steering angle and throttle value.
+The actuators are the steering angle delta and throttle value a.
+The values of the steering value delta obtained from the simulator are multiplied by a factor of -1 before using in the above equations.
+The discussion of the -1 factor can be found in the project description.

 As a part of the parametric study conducted for the MPC algorithm, we looked at the effect of changing the number of time steps N and time step size dt.
 ### Effect of Time Step Size (dt)